danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ## Exercise: Accessing Web APIs (Step by Step)

-The above source code describes getting a static image from Google image search API (via parsing JSON), and then displaying it on a screen.
+The above source code describes how to get a static image from Google image search API (via parsing JSON), and then display it on a screen.
 Similar to many other web APIs, you need to have an API key so the platforms can identify who is getting the data and track its usage.[^key]

-This execise's task is to get the *key ID* and *Engine ID* from Google so that you can input your own set of IDs and run the program successfully.
-This requires to provide all necessary information so that the program can run and fetch a networked image on the fly.
+This exercise is to get the *key ID* and *Engine ID* from Google so that you can input your own set of IDs and run the program successfully.
+This is necessary information so that the program can run and fetch a networked image on the fly.

 1. **Step 1:** Create a p5 sketch, then copy and paste the source code to your code editor (assuming you have the html file and the p5 library).